-In contrast to previous years, in 2020 and 2021 there seems to be more divergence between the top nationalities in airport procedures and among all asylum applications.
-However, this might be related to the overall lower number in 2020 and 2021 and fewer flights as a result of the Covid-19 pandemic.
-The top nationalities further indicate that so-called "safe countries of origin" are not among the 10 most frequent nationalities in the airport procedure.
+In contrast to previous years, since 2020 there seems to be more divergence between the top nationalities in airport procedures and among all asylum applications.
+The top nationalities further indicate that so-called 'safe countries of origin' are not among the 10 most frequent nationalities in the airport procedure.